alexcloudstar/ac-chat-app/README.md

 [https://github.com/alexcloudstar/react-ts-webpack](https://github.com/alexcloudstar/react-ts-webpack)
 The app is free, but don't forget to star, also feel free to clone, fork and do whatever you want with it.

-<h5>For any issues please refer to:</h5> https://github.com/alexcloudstar/ac-chat-app/issues
+**For any issues please refer to:** https://github.com/alexcloudstar/ac-chat-app/issues

 📫 How to reach me **contact@alexcloudstar.com**